dananjay1999/ArduinoPong/README.md

 # ArduinoPong
-Created a Pong Game on the Arduino using an OLED Screen
+A Pong Game that is played on the Arduino using an OLED Screen and two Potentiometers.